90th Fighter Squadron [90th FS]

 The 90th Fighter Squadron led the way in the Pacific Theater.
 The squadron changed names three times and flew in ten different campaigns.
 The 90th also developed low level tactics and skip bombing which became the standard in Fifth Air Force.
 Just after moving to Port Moresby, New Guinea, the squadron received the Bismarck Sea Citation for its actions on March 3-4, 1943.
 On March 2, 1943, observers spotted a 22 vessel convoy heading for New Guinea.
 The 90th dropped sixty 500 pound bombs sinking two destroyers, four freighters, and one escort, all without losing a single plane.

 As the Allies continued to advance in the Pacific Theater, the squadron assisted the amphibious landing on Lae.
 They moved to Leyte, Philippines in November 1944, and then to Mindoro.
-The squadron provided close air support for our ground troops.
+The squadron provided close air support for American ground troops.
 In 1945 the squadron moved to Okinawa in preparation for a major offensive on Japan, but the war ended with the Japanese surrender.
 The squadron then assumed occupational duty and moved to Yokota Air Base, Japan, before being inactivated on October 1, 1949.

 The 90th Fighter Squadron was reactivated on June 25, 1951, at Iwakuni Air Base, Japan.
 Manned by personnel from the 731st Bomb Squadron, the 90th attacked supply routes and airfields.
 During August 1951, the squadron moved to Kunsan Air Base, South Korea after the Allied forces gained a stronger foothold on the peninsula.